 As defined in IEC Publication 348, Safety Requirements for Electronic Measuring Apparatus, the Reference 30k Booster is a Class I apparatus.
-Class I apparatus is only safe from electrical shock hazards if the case of the apparatus is connected to a protective earth ground.
+Class I apparatus is only safe from electrical shock hazards if the case of the apparatus is connected to a protective earth-ground.

-In the Reference 30k Booster, this protective ground connection is made via the ground prong in the AC line cord.
-When you use the Reference 30k Booster with an approved line cord, the connection to the protective earth ground is automatically made prior to making any power connections.
+In the Reference 30k Booster this protective ground connection is made via the ground prong in the AC line cord.
+When you use the Reference 30k Booster with an approved line cord, the connection to the protective earth-ground is automatically made prior to making any power connections.

-Caution: Do not negate the protection of this earth ground by any means.
-Do not use the Reference 30k Booster with a two-wire extension cord, with an adapter that does not provide for protective grounding, or with an electrical outlet that is not properly wired with a protective earth ground.

-Warning: If the protective ground is not properly connected, it creates a safety hazard, which could result in personal injury or death.
+Warning: Do not negate the protection of the earth ground by any means.
+Do not use the Reference 30k Booster with a two-wire extension cord, with an adapter that does not provide for protective grounding, or with an electrical outlet that is not properly wired with a protective earth-ground.
+If the protective ground is not properly connected, it creates a safety hazard, which could result in personal injury or death.

 The Reference 30k Booster is supplied with a high-current line cord suitable for use in the United States.
-In other countries, you may have to replace the line cord with one suitable for your type of electrical outlet.
-You must always use a line cord with a CEE 22 Standard V female connector on the instrument end of the cable.
+In other countries, you may have to replace the line cord with one suitable for your electrical outlet type.
+Always use a line cord with a CEE 22 Standard V female connector on the instrument end of the cable.

-Only use line cords rated to handle at least 1.5 kW of power.
+Only use line cords rated to handle at least 1.5 kW power.
+Some 18 AWG cords provided with most computers in the USA are only rated for 10A (1150 W).
 The line cords supplied with personal computers are generally not rated for high-power applications.